Guide to NYC Real Estate Investment

 The second most common way is to use the equity in a current property to use as the down payment.
 The two ways of doing this are to take out a mortgage loan using the property’s equity for security.
 The second way is to use a home equity line of credit (HELOC.)
 The main difference is that the line of credit can be used for anything and interest is only paid on credit used.
 It, therefore, enables a more subtle approach to look for the right investment property, and to cover the purchase costs and those of any renovation, etc.

 An obvious benefit of financing the purchase is that price appreciation of the property is being funded by the down payment and the rental income.
 A $600,000 down payment on a $3 million property which sees a price appreciation of 5% ($150,000) means the appreciation represents a 25% return on the down payment amount.
+Technical assistance programs can help investors navigate the complexities of leveraging their investments.

 Financing for accredited investors makes good business sense.